pvonmoradi/weechat-discord/README.md

 Features can be enabled when using xtask by setting the `WEECORD_FEATURES` environment variable.

+All features are enabled for Github Actions builds.

 ### Setup

 You must first obtain a login token.